 Development is excited to announce a new webinar series showcasing the latest developmental biology and stem cell research.
 The webinars are chaired each month by a different Development Editor, who invites talks from authors of exciting new papers and preprints.
 First authors are particularly encouraged to present their work – we hope the series will become a forum for supporting early-career researchers.
 As well as presentations and live Q&A sessions, you’ll also get the chance to meet the speakers and fellow participants at interactive virtual tables.
-The webinars will typically occur once a month and will be held in Remo, our browser-based conferencing platform, and talks will be available to watch for a couple of weeks after the event.
+The webinars will typically occur once a month and will be held in Remo, our browser-based conferencing platform, and talks will be available to watch on catch-up after the event.
 Subscribe to our mailing list using the button below to receive details about upcoming webinars as they are announced.